Meet Dr. Julia W. Burns

 At a time when child abuse and its horrific effects are much in the news, Songs for the Forgotten- A Psychiatrist’s True Record resonates, illuminates, and deeply moves us with its sharp particulars.
 Many of these wide-ranging narratives find you where you live.
 The stories in her memoir read us as we read them; they locate the kind of experience we are responsive to, find certain areas of educated feeling, and touch upon our blind spots in a way that opens our eyes.
 There is redemptive love and a hope for healing.

-“You manage to combine engagement with the trauma and clarity of issue and longed for response for the healing and help of others.
-Naturally I am drawn to your focus on listening amongst other things and the discernment that you now listen with the heart of Christ instead of just your own ears.
-You almost echo Dietrich Bonhoeffer who once wrote that we need to listen with the ears of Christ to gain the right to speak the word of God.
-I also like your reference to singing the songs of the wounded and the thought of celebrating their humanity so bent out of shape by abuse and by not being believed.
+Julia W. Burns manages to combine engagement with the trauma and clarity of issue and longed for response for the healing and help of other.
+She echoes Dietrich Bonhoeffer, who once wrote that we need to listen with the ears of Christ to gain the right to speak the word of God.

 Julia Burns shares her extensive experience with trauma in a way that helps the reader believe, make sense of, and engage with trauma stories that they hear.
 By including her personal story, songwriting, and some of the traumatic stories that she has heard, Burns creates readable flow that leaves room for rest and healing.
 Her book would be especially helpful for medical and therapeutic professionals, but is also accessible to laypersons who have encountered trauma either personally or among companions.